saylordotorg/course_econ200/Unit05.md

+---
+layout: default
+title: "ECON200: Math for Economists"
+course_description: "A math-based economics course designed to provide the skills needed to solve fundamental problems in both macroeconomics and microeconomics by covering concepts in precalculus and calculus."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Game Theory** <span id="5"></span>
 *Game theory was first applied to economic problems by the Nobel-Prize-winning economist John Nash.
 His discoveries were